The Chevrolet truck ignition switch problem is commonly found on two separate generations of Chevy pickup trucks and sport utility vehicles.

 When you find shift solenoid trouble codes like P0753, P0758 and P0785 this becomes an indication of failed ignition switch.

-On these older Chevrolet trucks you might also set a torque converter clutch solenoid code like P0740 and P1860 that stands for a torque converter clutch solenoid electrical failure.
+On these older trucks you might also set a torque converter clutch solenoid codes like P0740 and P1860.
+These stand for a torque converter clutch solenoid electrical failure.

 The symptoms of the Chevrolet truck ignition switch problem on trucks from 1999 through 2002 are different than the ones associated with the older trucks.